The structure and composition of natural carbonaceous fullerene containing mineral Shungite

 Shungite is an intermediary between graphite and amorphous carbon.
 The mineral was named after the Shunga village in Karelia (popularly known as the Russian Federation).
 The total reserve of this mineral at its Zazhoginsky deposits is approximately thirty-five million tons.
 But the production capacity of the plant that is processing and mining it is two hundred thousand tons annually.

 This natural mineral has several applications in the manufacturing industry.
 It was first used to substitute carbon coke in the manufacture of cast iron.
 It contains valuable bactericidal, reduction-oxidation, and adsorption properties and its ability to reduce radio and electromagnetic radiations.
 These features have made the mineral to be used in technology, industry, and science.
-The catalytic, reduction-oxidation, and adsorption properties of the mineral are useful in water purification and treatment technologies.
+The catalytic, reduction-oxidation and adsorption properties of the mineral are useful in water purification and treatment technologies.

 Materials and Methods

 The research was using samples of the mineral that were obtained from Zazhoginsky deposits (Karelia, Russia).
 These samples were analyzed according to the National Standard of the Russian Federation of Technical Regulation and Metrology.
-They were put into glass tubes of 100 cubic centimeters after they were washed with dist.
+They were put into glass tubes of 100 cubic centimetres after they were washed with dist.

 The analytical techniques used were approved by the Institute of Geology of Ore Deposits.